TercyoStorck/moduler_route/README.md

 ## Modules

-The ideia behide moduler is separate your application in modules.
+The idea behind moduler is separate your application in modules.
 To create a module do like code bellow.

 ``` dart
 class ExampleModule extends Module {